Generative Augmented Inference of LLM-generated Data for Market Research: Theory and Empirical Evidence: Introduction

 \subsection{Contribution}

-This paper makes three main contributions to the operations management literature:
+This paper makes three main contributions to the marketing and business research literature:

-\begin{enumerate} \item \textbf{Problem Formulation and Methodology.} We identify that AI-assisted labeling creates a fundamentally new statistical regime: AI outputs are not noisy surrogates for human labels, but structured auxiliary representations that can be leveraged as informative features.
-This distinction leads to a different problem formulation from prediction-replacement approaches, in which AI outputs augment the covariate space rather than substitute for missing outcomes.
+\begin{enumerate} \item \textbf{Problem Formulation and Methodology.} We identify that AI-assisted labeling creates a new statistical regime: AI outputs are not noisy surrogates for human labels, but structured auxiliary representations that can be leveraged as informative features.
+This distinction leads to a different problem formulation, in which AI outputs augment the covariate space rather than substitute for missing outcomes.
 Building on this insight, we develop GAI, a unified framework for AI-augmented estimation in GLMs, where we allow model misspecification.
 The method exploits a natural orthogonal moment structure, yielding a principled estimator that supports valid statistical inference while accommodating the full diversity of modern AI outputs, including discrete predictions, continuous scores, and high-dimensional or unstructured representations such as text embeddings.
 In this way, GAI provides a general statistical framework for integrating AI-generated signals into classical estimation problems.

-\item \textbf{Theoretical Guarantees.} We establish that the GAI estimator is asymptotically normal, $\sqrt{n}$-consistent, and admits a closed-form variance expression (Theorem~\ref{thm:normality}).
-Beyond these standard asymptotic guarantees, we prove a key ``safe default'' property: under random selection into labeling, where the probability of receiving a human label does not depend on covariates or AI outputs, GAI is guaranteed to weakly improve upon primary-only estimation in asymptotic efficiency, and strictly improves whenever the AI outputs are informative (Corollary~\ref{cor:dominance}).
-Thus, under random labeling, incorporating AI outputs can never worsen performance relative to ignoring auxiliary AI data entirely, regardless of how biased or inaccurate those outputs may be.
+\item \textbf{Theoretical Guarantees.} We establish that the GAI estimator is asymptotically normal, $\sqrt{n}$-consistent, and admits a closed-form variance expression (Theorem~\ref{thm:normality}). \mx{Beyond these standard asymptotic guarantees, we prove a key dominance property: under random labeling, GAI is guaranteed to weakly improve upon a unified family of debiased estimators, which includes human-data-only estimation and PPI-based methods (\cref{thm:dominance}).} Thus, under the random-labeling conditions of \cref{thm:dominance}, incorporating AI outputs can never worsen performance relative to ignoring auxiliary AI data entirely, regardless of how biased or inaccurate those outputs may be.
+We further extend the theory to \emph{covariate shift}, where the labeled sample need not be representative of the target population (Section~\ref{sec:covshift}): we develop a weighted GAI estimator for a known density ratio and a doubly robust GAI estimator for an estimated density ratio, each retaining $\sqrt{n}$-asymptotic normality for the target parameter. \cl{We also prove that the weighted GAI estimator improves efficiency relative to weighted human-data-only estimation.}